 Wrapping It Up

-While you can put a refrigerator in your garage, putting one in an uninsulated garage may not be the best option.
+While you can use a fridge in your garage, putting a refrigerator in an unheated garage may not be the best option.
 This depends heavily on the climate in your area.

 Because refrigerators and freezers work harder when it’s hot, you could spend a lot more on your electricity bill than you bargained for.

 In climates where the temperatures drop below freezing, you risk spoilage and unwanted frozen food because your fridge isn’t designed for it.